ValarieOyieke/ValarieOyieke/README.md

 Frontend Developer
 --------------------------

-*   🌍  I'm based in Kisumu,Kenya
+*   🌍  I'm based in Nairobi,Kenya
 *   ✉️  You can contact me at [oyiekeav@gmail.com](mailto:oyiekeav@gmail.com)
-*   🧠  I'm currently learning Tailwind CSS and ReactJS
 *   🤝  I'm open to collaborating on any cool projects
 *   ⚡  Fun fact: I dance Salsa 💃 and Bake🥧 during my free time